-Rene Carter, the former Helena school teacher accused of raping a minor unable to give consent because of his age, made her initial appearance in justice court Thursday.
+Rene Carter, the former Helena school teacher accused of raping a minor unable to give consent, made her initial appearance in justice court Thursday.

 Carter faces up to life in prison if convicted.